HamzaShabbir517/caravel_BrqRV_EB1/README.md

 # BrqRV EB1 RISC-V Core 1.0 from MERL

-This repository contains the brqrv eb1 Core design RTL.
-Brqrv Eb1 Is A Machine-Mode (M-Mode) Only, 32-Bit Cpu Small Core Which Supports Risc-V’s Integer (I), Compressed Instruction (C), Multiplication And Division (M), And Instruction-Fetch Fence, And Csr Extensions.
+This repository contains the BrqRV EB1 Core design RTL.
+BrqRV EB1 Is A Machine-Mode (M-Mode) Only, 32-Bit Cpu Small Core Which Supports Risc-V’s Integer (I), Compressed Instruction (C), Multiplication And Division (M), And Instruction-Fetch Fence, And Csr Extensions.
 The Core Contains A 4-Stage, Scalar, In-Order Pipeline

 ## Block Diagram
 ![](docs/BrqRV_EB1.png)